-Starting from Thursday 23th May Cantone Lucerne has announced the beginning of First Responder program with the use of Momentum platform for the management of emergency teams and alarms for cardiac arrest cases.
+Starting from Monday 1 July 2019 the Canton Lucerne has announced the beginning of the First Responder program with the use of Momentum platform for the management of emergency teams and alarms for cardiac arrest cases.

-From the collaboration between Lucerne Hospital (LUKS) and the Department of Health of the Canton Lucerne we have developed “First Responder Zentralschweiz”, the APP dedicate to First Responder network to intervene for sudden cardiac arrest in Canton Lucerne.
+From the collaboration between Lucerne Hospital (LUKS) and the Department of Health of the Canton Lucerne, we have developed “First Responder Zentralschweiz”, the APP dedicated to First Responder network to intervene for sudden cardiac arrest in Canton Lucerne.

-The beginning of First Responder program has a double goal:
+The beginning of the First Responder program has a double goal:

 - bring the chances of survival of the victims over 50% as happens in Ticino;